A Simple Wish: Cast

+Production

+In August 1995, The Bubble Factory acquired Jeff Rothberg's spec script for A Simple Wish about a fairy godmother who loses her magic wand in a six figure deal.

+Filming on A Simple Wish took place from July through October of 1996.

+The film's computer-generated imagery effects were generated by Blue Sky Studios which marked one of the studio's earlier efforts in feature films, along with previous contributions to Joe's Apartment and Alien Resurrection, following the company's previous work primarily in television advertisements.

+Martin Short, who plays the fair godmother Murray, stated the list of actors who actually wanted the part was pretty scant and that aside from him only Jerry Mathers and Frank Stallone voiced a desire to play the character.
+Short complimented co-star Mara Wilson on her ability to maintain a straight face with Mara crediting her ability to working with Robin Williams on Mrs. Doubtfire.
+When Short was questioned about the unmasculine nature of playing a male fairy godmother, Short responded:

+Let them snicker.
+It's a great part, and, after all, I'm an actor.
+If anyone wants to laugh too, that’s fine.

+Release

+The film was theatrically released on July 11, 1997.
+A home video release would follow on December 16, 1997.

 Reception

 Reception to the movie was negative, with Pixelated Geek's Cinerina stating that while the movie's jokes might not appeal to adults, the movie would have appeal for a younger audience.
 Roger Ebert gave the film one and half stars, saying "When family audiences avoid inspired films like The Secret Garden (1993), The Little Princess (1995) and Shiloh (1996), why would they choose a pallid exercise like this?"
 ReelViews and The Austin Chronicle both reviewed the film, with The Chronicle stating that "The concept's good...
 But this family film about an incompetent fairy godmother named Murray (Short), is shy several handfuls of fairy dust."

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 20% based on 20 reviews.